raufun05/code-quiz/README.md

-# 04 Web APIs: Code Quiz
+# 04 Web APIs: Title: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
 Build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.